Higher quasi-categories vs higher Rezk spaces: On our generators of the localizer of -quasi-categories

 (A priori, we have only defined the $\Lambda^\infty$ construction in presheaf categories.
-Nevertheless, it is clear that the definition still makes sense in any category admitting finite products and amalgamated sums.)
+Nevertheless, it is clear that the definition still makes sense in any category admitting finite products and pushouts.)
 By Proposition~\ref{prop:iso_tau_i_T}, the $n$-functors of $\tau_n(\clI_n)$ are isomorphisms.
 Since isomorphisms are stable under pushout and binary product, it follows that the $n$-functors of $\Lambda^\infty_J(\tau_n(\clI_n))$ are also isomorphisms.
-Moreover, by Corollaries \ref{coro:bij_ob} and \ref{coro:bij_ob_iso}, the $n$-functors of
+Moreover, by Corollaries \ref{coro:bij_ob} and \ref{coro:bij_ob_iso}, the $n$\nbd-functors of

 are again isomorphisms.
-It follows that $N_n(u)$ is an anodyne extension if and only if~$u$~has the right lifting property with respect to
+It follows that $N_n(u)$ is a naive fibration if and only if~$u$~has the right lifting property with respect to

-But this $n$-functor is nothing but $\canseg{\epsilon} : \Dn{0} \to J$ and $N_n(u)$ is thus an anodyne extension if and only if $t_r(u)$ is an iso-fibration.
+But this $n$-functor is nothing but $\canseg{\epsilon} : \Dn{0} \to J$ and $N_n(u)$ is thus a naive fibration if and only if $t_r(u)$ is an iso-fibration.
 In particular, every strict $n$-category $C$ is $(\clI_n, N_n(J))$\nbd-fibrant and hence $\W$-fibrant by Theorem~\ref{thm:naive_fib}.
 The result follows from the same theorem since $N_n(u)$ is a morphism between $\W$-fibrant objects. \end{proof}

+\begin{rem} Let $\W$ be the $\Theta_n$-localizer generated by $\clI_n$.
+By the above proposition, nerves of strict $n$-categories are $\W$-fibrant objects.
+We will see in the introduction of the next section that this implies that when $n > 1$ the functor $N_n$ cannot have the property that a strict $n$-functor $u$ is an equivalence of strict $n$-categories if and only if $N_n(u)$ is a $\W$-equivalence.
+This shows that we have to add other generators to obtain a model for $(\infty, n)$-categories. \end{rem}

 \begin{prop} Let $k$ be an integer such that $1 < k \le n$.
 Then the morphism

 is not a trivial fibration of $\pref{\Theta_n}$. \end{prop}

 \begin{proof} Let $T$ be the object $\Dn{k-1} \amalg_{\Dn{k-2}} \Dn{k-1}$ of $\Theta_n$.
 We claim that $N_n(j_k)$ does not have the right lifting property with respect to $\mbord{T} : \bord{T} \to T$, or, by adjunction, that $j_k$~does not have the right lifting property with respect to $\tau_n(\mbord{T}) : \tau_n(\bord{T}) \to \tau_n(T)$.
 Since $\tau_n$~commutes with colimits, we have